awsdocs/amazon-ecs-developer-guide/doc_source/docker-diags.md

 cee0d6986de0        amazon/amazon-ecs-agent:latest   "/agent"            22 hours ago        Up 22 hours         127.0.0.1:51678->51678/tcp   ecs-agent
 ```

 You can use the docker ps \-a command to see all containers \(even stopped or killed containers\)\.
 This is helpful for listing containers that are unexpectedly stopping\.
-In the following example, container `f7f1f8a7a245` exited 9 seconds ago, so it does not show up in a docker ps output without the `-a` flag\.
+In the following example, container `f7f1f8a7a245` exited 9 seconds ago, so it doesn't show up in a docker ps output without the `-a` flag\.

 ```
 docker ps -a